 - Victims of abuse or neglect

-- At serious risk of causing physical harm to others
+- At a serious risk of causing physical harm to others

 - Living with a caregiver who is unable to provide adequate care due to the caregiver’s impaired health

 CURRENT REQUEST: The Current Request priority is the lowest level of priorities.
-There are no crisis implications associated with current request, but there is an expectation that the individual has an actual need for DDA funding.
-The test for this category is the question, “Would the person take the service today, if it was offered today, or is there an anticipated event within the next three years, such as exiting school, retirement of caregiver, ageing out of children’s residential placements?”
+There are no crisis implications associated with Current Request, however, there is an expectation that the individual has an actual need for DDA funding.
+The test for this category is “Would the person take the service today, if it was offered today, or is there an anticipated event within the next three years, such as exiting school, retirement of caregiver, aging out of children’s residential placements?”
 This category is not for people who simply want to be identified for planning purposes as potential service recipients.

-Comprehensive assessments are completed for Developmental Disabilities Administration (DDA) to make a determination about one’s eligibility for available services.
+Comprehensive assessments are completed for DDA to make a determination about an individual’s eligibility for DDA services.

 SCI provides services to people transitioning to the community from state hospitals, state residential centers, correctional facilities, and nursing homes.